 F2412-11 defines the test methods that measure the

-protective footwear to a variety of hazards that can potentially result
+resistance of protective footwear to a variety of hazards that can potentially result

 in injury in the workplace.

 F2413-11 defines the minimum performance requirements